Academics

 Class Description: The Birthday Club is designed to acknowledge and celebrate student, faculty, and staff birthdays.
 Members of the Birthday Club attend weekly meetings where they prepare and deliver birthday cards and goodies to their fellow Trailblazers.

-Instructor: Mrs. Asker and Mrs. Silk are 4th and 5th Grade Teachers at the Lower Campus.
+Instructor: Mrs. Asker and Mrs. Silk are 4th and 5th Grade Teachers on the Lower Campus.
 They have been a part of the birthday club for over six years and look forward to another year of celebrating all our student and faculty birthdays on the Lower Campus.

 • Math Team (3rd & 4th)